Skip to main content

 Storage

-Juno Storage is designed for app developers who need to store and serve user-generated content, such as photos or videos.
+Juno Storage is designed for app developers who need to store and serve user-generated content, such as photos or files.

 It offers a powerful and cost-effective object storage solution on the blockchain.